daichirata-blog/daichirata-blog.github.io/_posts/2015-03-27-el-get-flycheck.md

 Mac OS X already provides this software and installing another version in parallel can cause all kinds of trouble.

-Software that uses TeX, such as lilypond and octave, require a newer version of these files.
+Software that uses TeX, such as lilypond and octave, require a newer versqion of these files.

 /usr/local/Cellar/texinfo/5.2 (396 files, 8.1M)